foxypool/docs/docs/proof-of-capacity/foxy-proxy/configuration.md

         - `mode`: `'solo'` or `'pool'` depending on if the upstream is a pool or a solo wallet (**required**)
         - `isBHD`: Set to `true` if the upstream is a bhd solo wallet or bhd pool (**required** for bhd based upstreams)
         - `walletUrl`: Optional url of a wallet to retrieve block winner information
-        - `customEndpoint`: Set a custom endpoint for burst like coins.
+        - `customEndpoint`: Set a custom endpoint for signa like coins.
 Defaults to `burst`.
 Set to `boom` for the boomcoin wallet.
         - `passphrases`: accountId -> passphrase mapping for solo mining (**required** for solo)
         - `passphrase`: Use a singular passphrase for all accountIds (pool emulation)
         - `targetDL`: Deadlines below this value will not be sent to the upstream (**required**)